FedericoViv/Moleculors/README.md

 The following material can be consulted for additional information regarding graphical matrices and molecular descriptors:
 - Janežič, D., 2015.
 Graph-Theoretical Matrices in Chemistry.
 CRC Press. https://doi.org/10.1201/b18389
 - Todeschini, R., Consonni, V., 2000.
 Handbook of Molecular Descriptors, 1st ed, Methods and Principles in Medicinal Chemistry.
 Wiley. https://doi.org/10.1002/9783527613106
+- Roy, K., and R. N. Das.
+"On some novel extended topochemical atom (ETA) parameters for effective encoding of chemical information and modelling of fundamental physicochemical properties."
+SAR and QSAR in Environmental Research 22.5-6 (2011): 451-472. https://doi.org/10.1080/1062936X.2011.569900
+- Understanding the Basics of QSAR for Applications in Pharmaceutical Sciences and Risk Assessment.
+Roy, K., and R. N. Das.
+Academic Press <u>ISBN:978-0-12-801633-6<u>